-Who is Jeffrey Epstein?

-Jeffrey Epstein: The financier charged with sex trafficking
+Who was Jeffrey Epstein?
+The financier charged with sex trafficking

 "I'm not a sexual predator, I'm an 'offender,'" Jeffrey Epstein told the New York Post in 2011.
 "It's the difference between a murderer and a person who steals a bagel."

+Epstein died in a New York prison cell on 10 August as he awaited, without the chance of bail, his trial on sex trafficking charges.

-More than a decade after his conviction for soliciting prostitution from a minor, registered sex offender Jeffrey Epstein has been charged in New York with sex trafficking.
+It came more than a decade after his conviction for soliciting prostitution from a minor, for which he was registered as a sex offender.

-The 66-year-old in the past socialised with Prince Andrew, President Donald Trump and former President Bill Clinton.

-Now he is once again in court, accused of running a "vast network" of underage girls for sex.
-He has pleaded not guilty.
+This time, he was accused of running a "vast network" of underage girls for sex.
+He pleaded not guilty.

+The 66-year-old in the past socialised with Prince Andrew and former presidents Donald Trump and Bill Clinton.

-But who is Jeffrey Epstein?
+But who was Jeffrey Epstein?

 'Terrific guy'